The Nation's Global Gateway

 Through links to three world-class universities and host of national research assets, Solent Freeport will catalyse an innovation revolution in maritime, autonomy and green growth.
 It will provide a centre of excellence in green skills and jobs to ensure local communities, and in particular our young people, can benefit from opportunities created.

-Establishing the Solent Freeport will enable us to create 52,000 new skilled and semi-skilled jobs including 26,000 direct jobs in the Solent and 26,000 in the wider UK supply chain.
+Establishing the Solent Freeport will enable us to create 32,000 new skilled and semi-skilled jobs, including 16,000 director jobs in the Solent and 16,000 in the wider UK supply chain.

 Local sites where job opportunities are to be created are adjacent to Solent communities in the 10% most deprived in the UK, including areas within Portsmouth, Southampton, and Havant, with other notable concentrations located in Gosport, the Isle of Wight, and the New Forest Waterside.